nch3ng/leetcode/solutions/297.serialize-and-deserialize-binary-tree/question.md

      / \
     4   5

+as &quot;[1,2,3,null,null,4,5]&quot;

-as &quot;[1,2,3,null,null,4,5]&quot;, just the same as how LeetCode OJ serializes a binary tree.
+Clarification: The above format is the same as how LeetCode serializes a binary tree.
 You do not necessarily need to follow this format, so please be creative and come up with different approaches yourself.

-&nbsp;

-Note: Do not use class member/global/static variables to store states.
+Note:&nbsp;Do not use class member/global/static variables to store states.
 Your serialize and deserialize algorithms should be stateless.

-Credits:
-Special thanks to @Louis1992 for adding this problem and creating all test cases.